aryaaa324/Git_Commands/README.md

   git rebase main
   ```

-  Moves commits on your branch to the latest main branch tip.
+  Moves commits on your branch to the latest `main`.

 * **Interactive Rebase**